-Chile Relleno Wontons With Jalapeño Soy Sauce Recipe - Recipe Image
+Chile Relleno Wontons with Jalapeño Soy Sauce Recipe - Recipe Image

 Ingredients You’ll Need

-Step 1: Prepare the Filling
+Step 1: Prepare the Wontons

-Step 2: Assemble the Wontons
+Step 2: Seal the Wontons

 Step 3: Fry the Wontons

-Step 4: Make the Jalapeño Soy Sauce
+Step 4: Make the Jalapeño Soy Dipping Sauce

-Step 5: Plate and Serve
+Step 5: Serve and Enjoy

-Chile Relleno Wontons With Jalapeño Soy Sauce Recipe - Recipe Image
+Chile Relleno Wontons with Jalapeño Soy Sauce Recipe - Recipe Image

 Garnishes